gerhard-h/VirtualDesktops-FlyMenu/README.md

   - Switch to last used desktop
   - Switch desktop left/right with rollover
   - Direct access to all desktops by name
+- ** ALT-Tab like Dock sortable by name or last used
 - **🎯 Launch programs
 - **📍 Run keyboard shortcuts
 - **📍 Smart Positioning** - Menu appears centered under cursor with first menu item highlighted
-- **💾 JSON Configuration** - Easy-to-edit configuration with JSON comments support
+- **💾 JSON Configuration** - Easy-to-edit configuration
 - **🎨 Icon Support** - Custom icons for menu items
 - **⚡ Fast External Control** - FlyCtl.exe for sub-10ms response time